 Enriched Family, Enhanced Care

-COINN 2019, New Zealand offers an opportunity to celebrate and recognise the contribution of families in the care of preterm and sick babies in Neonatal Intensive Care Units globally, in a range of cultural contexts.
+COINN 2019, New Zealand offers an opportunity to celebrate and recognise the contribution of families in the care of preterm and sick babies in newborn units globally, in a range of cultural contexts.

 According to Maori lore, Harakeke, a flax bush commonly used for weaving represents the concept of interdependency and unity of the Maori family and society.
 This is called Te Pa Harakeke.
 Te Pa Harakeke helps us understand the important links between family members and new-borns.

 In Maori culture, Whanau (family) are a part of an interconnected world of tribe and a sub tribe of the living and the dead.
 Although Whanau members may live far apart or even overseas, their ties remain strong.